Bestselling Author of The Shallows and Superbloom

 Nicholas Carr writes about the human consequences of technology.
-His books, including the Pulitzer Prize finalist The Shallows: What the Internet Is Doing to Our Brains, have been translated into more than twenty-five languages.
+His books, including the Pulitzer Prize finalist The Shallows: What the Internet Is Doing to Our Brains and the forthcoming Superbloom: How Technologies of Connection Tear Us Apart, have been translated into more than twenty-five languages.
 He has recently been a visiting professor of sociology at Williams College, and earlier in his career he was executive editor of the Harvard Business Review.
 In 2015, he received the Neil Postman Award for Career Achievement in Public Intellectual Activity from the Media Ecology Association.
+He writes the Substack newsletter New Cartographies.

 Nicholas CarrA New York Times bestseller when it was first published in 2010 and now hailed as “a modern classic,” Carr’s The Shallows remains a touchstone for debates on the internet’s effects on our thoughts and perceptions.
 A second edition of The Shallows, updated with a new chapter, was published in 2020.
 Carr’s 2014 book The Glass Cage: Automation and Us, which the New York Review of Books called a “chastening meditation on the human future,” examines the personal and social consequences of our ever growing dependency on computers, robots, and artificial intelligence.
 His latest book, Utopia Is Creepy, published in 2016, collects his best essays, blog posts, and other writings from the past dozen years.
 The collection is “by turns wry and revelatory,” wrote Discover.